daniellehandel/Econometric-Pedagogy-on-the-Cloud/README.md

 ## (Optional) GitHub Integration <a name="github-integration"></a>

   This section provides a guide to intergrating GitHub with the server.
-This allows students to log into the lab using their GitHub login information, which means that instructors will not have to manually enter each user.
+This allows students to log into the lab using their GitHub login information, meaning that instructors will not have to manually enter each user.
 As a reminder, a student can set up a GitHub account for free.
-An advanced understanding of and comfort with use of the command line is recommended before attempting.
+An advanced understanding of the command line is recommended before attempting.

  <details>
     <summary>Expand</summary>